AdobeDocs/adobeio-console/projects.md

 ## Deleting a project

-Projects cannot be deleted at this time.
-If needed, you can create a new project and start again but you cannot delete a project once it has been created.
+Projects can only be deleted if they do not contain a Runtime namespace.
+If needed, you can create a new project and start again but you cannot delete a project once Runtime has been added to it.

-You can make edits to an existing project, including removing APIs and event registrations, but you cannot delete the project overall.
+You can make edits to an existing project, including removing APIs and event registrations, but you cannot delete Runtime namespaces therefore you cannot delete projects containing a Runtime namespace.
 For more information on working with services within a project, please begin by reading the [services overview](services.md).